MemCast: Memory-Driven Time Series Forecasting with Experience-Conditioned Reasoning: Experiments

 \subsection{Exploration Analysis}

 \paragraph{Exploration on Aggregation Strategy.} Figure~\ref{fig:ablation_aggregation} illustrates the effectiveness of our uncertainty-aware trajectory exploration strategy.
-The experiment compares our approach against a baseline without refinement which relies on a single stochastic pass and a mean ensemble method that averages predictions across $M$ sampled paths.
-While the mean ensemble yields marginal gains by smoothing out variance, it indiscriminately incorporates both high-quality rationales and inconsistent predictions thereby diluting accuracy.
+The experiment compares our approach against a baseline without refinement, which relies on a single stochastic pass and a mean ensemble method that averages predictions across $M$ sampled paths.
+While the mean ensemble yields marginal gains by smoothing out variance, it indiscriminately incorporates both high-quality rationales and inconsistent predictions, thereby diluting accuracy.
 In contrast, our full model leverages the scoring function $\phi(\cdot)$ to measure the semantic consistency of each generated trajectory $\mathcal{T}_m$ against the retrieved reasoning wisdom.
-By executing this generate-then-select protocol and specifically identifying the trajectory $\mathcal{T}_{m^*}$ that maximizes the reliability score we effectively filter out stochastic noise.
-This suggests that active selection grounded in experience-conditioned consistency tends to outperform passive aggregation by better emphasizing reliable trajectories.
+By executing this generate-then-select protocol and specifically identifying the trajectory $\mathcal{T}_{m^*}$ that maximizes the reliability score, we effectively filter out stochastic noise.
+This suggests that active selection grounded in experience-conditioned consistency tends to outperform passive aggregation by better emphasizing reliable trajectories. \paragraph{Exploration on LLM Backbone.} Table~\ref{tab:backbone_ablation} reports the scalability analysis of our framework with different LLM backbones.
+As shown in the table, forecasting performance varies across backbones, while stronger reasoning models often achieve competitive results on several datasets.
+This trend shows that our framework can effectively leverage the backbone's reasoning capacity rather than relying on model-specific heuristics.
+Moreover, the consistent applicability across different backbones indicates that the learning-to-memory design is backbone-agnostic and transferable to LLMs with varying capacities.
+Stronger backbones may better interpret retrieved experience, select plausible reasoning trajectories, and conduct reflective refinement, thereby improving the utilization of hierarchical memory.
+These results suggest that our framework can benefit from future advances in LLM reasoning while maintaining a unified memory-based forecasting paradigm.
+Importantly, the default configuration achieves strong overall performance, indicating a favorable balance between model capacity and reasoning effectiveness. \paragraph{Exploration on Contextual Feature.} Table~\ref{tab:context_ablation} reports the ablation results of textual components.
+Overall, the full model achieves the lowest MSE on all datasets and the best results on both metrics for PJM and ETTh, showing that contextual features generally improve forecasting reliability.
+The only exception is NP MAE, where removing textual inputs slightly improves performance, suggesting that context may introduce noise in highly volatile market scenarios.
+Comparing partial variants, removing dynamic context usually leads to a larger performance drop than removing static context, especially on PJM and ETTh, indicating the importance of time-varying cues for capturing evolving conditions.
+Static context still provides complementary background knowledge.
+These results show that static and dynamic contexts are mutually beneficial, with dataset-dependent contributions.